kazman21/kazman21/README.md

 # 💫 About Me:
-Hello there!
-I'm Munaf Kazi, a 19 year old second-year Software Development student at TUS (US820).
-I'm passionate about gaming, STEM, and automotive projects, and I love turning ideas into real, practical solutions using C++, C#, SQL, and web development.
-I've completed certifications like JLR: Into the Future, Crash Course: Docker For Absolute Beginners, and Postman, and I'm always learning new skills.
-When I'm not coding, you'll find me on the football pitch or at the gym, staying active and focused.
-Take a look through my github to learn more about me and my works!
+I’m Munaf Kazi, a second-year Software Development student at TUS (US820) with a strong focus on building reliable, real-world software.
+My interests sit at the intersection of engineering, gaming, and automotive technology, where performance, structure, and problem-solving actually matter.

+I primarily work with C++ and C#, backed by SQL and web technologies, and I enjoy designing systems that are efficient, maintainable, and practical rather than over-engineered.
+Through both coursework and independent projects, I have developed experience with APIs, backend logic, and modern development workflows.

+I have completed industry-aligned certifications including JLR: Into the Future, Docker for Beginners, and Postman, which strengthened my understanding of containerisation, API communication, and professional software practices.
+I focus on learning by building, testing, and refining projects beyond minimum requirements.

+Outside of software, I stay active through football and gym training, which reinforces discipline, consistency, and long-term focus.
+These are the same traits I apply when learning new technologies or tackling complex technical problems.

+You can explore my GitHub to see my projects, coding approach, and ongoing development as a software engineer.

 # 💻 Tech Stack: